dianadiazc/customer-wa/content/work6/task-3.md

 **Congratulations**, you have finished the Lab 5 and the Well-Architected Workshop!

 ---

+Once you have this kind of analysis, you will want to add more measuring and monitoring controls so that you can get better insights for IT costs on workloads, which is aligned with the **Analyze and attribute expenditure** desing principle.

 Using the appropriate services, instances and resources for your workload is key to cost savings.
 A well-architected workload uses the most cost-effective resources, which can have a significant and positive economic impact.
 You also have the opportunity to use managed services to reduce costs.
 AWS offers a variety of flexible and cost-effective pricing options to acquire instances from EC2 and other services in a way that best fits your needs.